 THE 232 - Playwriting (3 Cr.)
 (LER-ARC) An introduction to the creative possibilities of playwriting for the 21st century.
 While offering inspiration within a supportive workshop environment, this course provides students with the critical tools and basic concepts of playwriting through a series of writing exercises and script analysis techniques.
 Students will learn to create dramatic texts for a variety of forms, media, and venues, and to participate in a process of constructive critical response.
 Fall semester, repeated spring semester.
 Eng

-THE 239 - Writing for the Musical Stage (4 Cr.)
+THE 239 - Writing for the Musical Stage (3 Cr.)
 A comprehensive course on the collaboration between the playwright and the composer.
 After studying some historical collaborations that have succeeded to bring great works to the musical stage, students will be formed into writing/composing teams to develop original works for the stage.
 Course culminates in a simple staging of the developed pieces.
 Prerequisite: THE 232, MUS 229, or permission of the instructor.
-Fall.
+Fall semester.
 Eng.

 THE 255 - Methods and Approaches to Theatre Research (4 Cr.)
 All areas of theatre require strong research skills, whether from the perspective of the actor researching a role, or the designer studying an historical period, or the dramaturge uncovering the meaning in a dramatic text.
 Students in this course learn how to do effective research for the theatre: finding credible and useful sources, approaching research whether for scholarly or artistic production, uses of textual and non-textual materials, and the application of research for aesthetic purposes.
 Required of majors and minors; open to non-majors and non-minors.
 Spring semester.
 Free.